mathpn/mathpn.github.io/src/content/posts/climbing-trees-1.md

 This decision tree was kept intentionally small.
 From top to bottom, this graph represents all decision boundaries of our simple tree.
-It recursively partitions the feature space such that the samples with the same labels or similar target values are grouped together.
+Each internal node produces two _branches_, that is, two paths that can be followed.
+These branches recursively partitions the feature space such that the samples with the same labels or similar target values are grouped together.
 For instance, we predict that it'll rain if humidity is above 59% and cloud cover is above 45% (rightmost path in the graph) because most points (_instances_) in this region are of the "Rain" class.

 The class shown is only relevant for leaf nodes, that is, those at the bottom row.
 The `value` property shows how many samples there are for each class in each region.
 A _pure node_ has only instances of one class in its region.
 Since all nodes contain at least one instance of both classes (that is, "Rain" and "No Rain"), all nodes are _impure_.
+The objective during training is to _reduce impurity_ as much as possible.
+If all nodes are pure, then the tree has _zero error_ on the training data set.
+This is how decision trees learn.

+Unlike linear models, they do not model the entire data distribution.
+Rather, each region has independent predicted values.

 This visualization of the tree is very easy to interpret.
 We can follow each path and clearly see why a prediction was made, that is, the model is easily _explainable_ (the opposite of a _black-box_ model).
 This is one of the reasons why decision trees are popular.
 Simple decision trees can even be applied in some practical settings (e.g. medicine) without machine assistance.